lituldust/Face-Detection-and-Recognition/README.md

 # Face-Detection-and-Recognition
 ## Description
 This is my workshop project assignment for Computer Vision course.
 In this project, the dataset is 70 images with 7 individuals and 10 pictures of each.
 The dataset trained using eigenface method and Support Vector Machine (SVC) algorithm.
-For the detailed, please refer to `FaceRecognitionEigenface.ipynb`.
+For the details, please refer to `FaceRecognitionEigenface.ipynb`.

 ## Prerequisites
 Python 3.7 or newer